CIDRAM/CIDRAM/_docs/readme.en.md

 Note: After you've logged in for the first time, in order to prevent unauthorised access to the front-end, you should immediately change your username and password!
 This is very important, because it's possible to upload arbitrary PHP code to your website via the front-end.

+Also, for optimal security, enabling "two-factor authentication" for all front-end accounts is strongly recommended (instructions provided below).

 #### 4.2 HOW TO USE THE FRONT-END.

 Instructions are provided on each page of the front-end, to explain the correct way to use it and its intended purpose.
 If you need further explanation or any special assistance, please contact support.
 Alternatively, there are some videos available on YouTube which could help by way of demonstration.

+#### 4.3 TWO-FACTOR AUTHENTICATION

+It's possible to make the front-end more secure by enabling two-factor authentication ("2FA").
+When logging into a 2FA-enabled account, an email is sent to the email address associated with that account.
+This email contains a "2FA code", which the user must then enter, in addition to the username and password, in order to be able to log in using that account.
+This means that obtaining an account password would not be enough for any hacker or potential attacker to be able to log into that account, as they would also need to already have access to the email address associated with that account in order to be able to receive and utilise the 2FA code associated with the session, thus making the front-end more secure.

+Firstly, to enable two-factor authentication, using the front-end updates page, install the PHPMailer component.
+CIDRAM utilises PHPMailer for sending emails.
+It should be noted that although CIDRAM, by itself, is compatible with PHP >= 5.4.0, PHPMailer requires PHP >= 5.5.0, therefore meaning that enabling two-factor authentication for the CIDRAM front-end won't be possible for PHP 5.4 users.

+After you've installed PHPMailer, you'll need to populate the configuration directives for PHPMailer via the CIDRAM configuration page or configuration file.
+More information about these configuration directives is included in the configuration section of this document.
+After you've populated the PHPMailer configuration directives, set `Enable2FA` to `true`.
+Two-factor authentication should now be enabled.

+Next, you'll need to associate an email address with an account, so that CIDRAM knows where to send 2FA codes when logging in with that account.
+To do this, use the email address as the username for the account (like `foo@bar.tld`), or include the email address as part of the username in the same way that you would when sending an email normally (like `Foo Bar <foo@bar.tld>`).

+Note: Protecting your vault against unauthorised access (e.g., by hardening your server's security and public access permissions), is particularly important here, due to that unauthorised access to your configuration file (which is stored in your vault), could risk exposing your outbound SMTP settings (including SMTP username and password).
+You should ensure that your vault is properly secured before enablng two-factor authentication.
+If you're unable to do this, then at least, you should create a new email account, dedicated for this purpose, as such to reduce the risks associated with exposed SMTP settings.

 ---